 - State and/or Federal Grants

-- Standard amount of loan and work-study/campus employment (see Student Effort Levels for details)
+- Standard amount of work-study/campus employment (see Student Effort Levels for details)

 - Remaining need in University Scholarship